MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-previous-function.md

 ---
-title: "Previous function in a paginated report"
+title: "Previous function in a Power BI paginated report"
-description: The Previous Function in Report Builder returns the value or the specified aggregate value for the previous instance of an item in a paginated report.
+description: The Previous Function in Report Builder returns the value or the specified aggregate value for the previous instance of an item in a Power BI paginated report.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 03/31/2023